coefficient-labs-github/colabs-ui-react/src/components/Card/Card.md

 </span>;
 ```

-It can have different elevations
+It can have from 1-6 levels of elevation

 ```jsx
 import Text from '../Text/Text';